 Increase your daily consumption of this mineral with these foods rich in Zinc

-Zinc is an essential mineral for the body, having several important functions in it, among which we can highlight its role in optimizing the functioning of the immune system, in energy metabolism and especially its impact on testosterone levels.
+Zinc is an essential mineral for the body, having several important functions, among which we can highlight its role in optimizing the functioning of the immune system, energy metabolism and mainly its impact on testosterone levels.

-It is therefore convenient that you are familiar with some of the foods rich in zinc, especially now with the heat of summer, since sweating leads to a significant loss of this mineral, and so does training.
+It is therefore advisable that you are familiar with some of the foods rich in Zinc, especially now with the summer heat, as sweat leads to a significant loss of this mineral, and so does training.

-A possible deficiency can result in a decrease in your testosterone levels, which is entirely preventable, and obviously harmful.
+A possible deficiency can result in a decrease in your testosterone levels, which is completely avoidable, and obviously harmful.

-The easiest way to ensure that you make up for any potential lack of this mineral is, of course, through food.
-This is possible using foods rich in zinc.
+The easiest way to ensure that you make up for any potential deficiency in this mineral is, of course, through your diet.
+This is possible by using foods rich in Zinc.

-Zinc is one of the ingredients, and the main one, of the Z(inco)MA supplement, to find out more about this supplement have a look at it. in this article.
+Zinc is one of the ingredients, and the main one, in the Z(inco)MA supplement, to find out more about this supplement take a look in this article.

-Below are 6 foods very rich in Zinc, as well as their general nutritional value for every 100g, to facilitate their introduction into your diet.
+Let's see below 6 foods very rich in Zinc, as well as their general nutritional value per 100g, to make it easier to introduce them into your diet.

 Oysters

-In addition to being a great source of zinc, oysters also provide some protein, omega-3 fatty acids, as well as several vitamins and minerals.
+In addition to being a great source of Zinc, oysters also provide some proteins, omega-3 fatty acids, as well as several vitamins and minerals.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |